Telonof/PitCrew/docs/GUI_Modders.md

 ## Packaging Mods
 Packaging a mod will get all the files needed and zipped up for sharing.
 Simply right click on the mod then choose `Package Mod`.

+## Packing Archives
+Head to the menu bar, then Utilities -> Package Game Archive.
+Select the folder you want to package, then head to the output folder and name the mod in the dialog box below.